Skip to content

 Jason Stolz CLTC, CRPC

-Best burial insurance means finding a policy your family can rely on when it matters most—with coverage that’s easy to qualify for, affordable long-term, and structured to pay out the way you expect.
-Burial insurance (also called final expense life insurance) is a type of permanent whole life coverage designed to handle funeral costs, cremation or burial expenses, final medical bills, travel costs for family, and other end-of-life expenses that can hit quickly.
+Finding the best burial insurance means finding a policy your family can actually rely on when it matters most — with coverage that pays out as expected, premiums that stay manageable for life, and an approval process that matches your real health situation rather than assuming perfect health.
+Burial insurance — also called final expense life insurance — is permanent whole life coverage specifically designed for funeral costs, cremation or burial expenses, final medical bills, family travel costs, and other end-of-life expenses that arrive without warning and require quick resolution.

 Get the Best Burial Insurance Quotes (No Medical Exam)